MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-siem.md

 This article provides a list of possible issues when connecting your SIEM to Cloud App Security and provides possible resolutions.

-## Recover missing activity events in MCAS SIEM Agent
+## Recover missing activity events in Cloud App Security SIEM Agent

 Before you proceed, check that your [Cloud App Security license](https://aka.ms/mcaslicensing) supports the SIEM integration you are trying to configure.